 Types Of Eyeshadow Brushes

-In order to pull off the perfect look, you’re going to need the right tools.
+You’ll need the right tools to pull off the perfect look.
 There are plenty of eyeshadow brushes to pick from.
 You will need a liner brush for graphic looks, for example.
-However, if you’re an eyeshadow beginner, these are the basic brushes that you’ll need to get started.
+However, if you’re an eyeshadow beginner, these are the essential brushes you’ll need to get started.

 A blending brush is typically a small fluffy brush.
 You’ll use this brush to blend the colors after you apply them to your eyelid.
 Brushes with packed, dense bristles will not work.
 Instead, the bristles should be long and fluffy.
 Some people use a powder brush for the face for their blending brush, which is a great idea.